Macropoliana natalensis

 Macropoliana natalensis is a moth of the family Sphingidae.
-It is known from forests and moist woodland from KwaZulu-Natal to Ethiopia and westwards to Cameroon, Ghana and Sierra Leone.
+It is known from forests and moist woodlands from KwaZulu-Natal to Ethiopia and westwards to Cameroon, Ghana and Sierra Leone.

-The length of the forewings is 55–70 mm for males and 65–75 mm for females and the wingspan is 107–126 mm.
+The length of the forewings is 55–70 mm for males and 65–75 mm for females.
+The wingspan is 107–126 mm.

 The larvae feed on Spathodea nilotica, Spathodea campanulata, Markhamia lutea and Brachystegia species.